VictoriaMetrics/VictoriaMetrics/docs/README.md

   In this case it might be useful to set the `-search.maxLabelsAPIDuration` to quite low value in order to limit CPU and memory usage.
   See also `-search.maxLabelsAPISeries` and `-search.ignoreExtraFiltersAtLabelsAPI`.
 - `-search.maxTagValueSuffixesPerSearch` limits the number of entries, which may be returned from `/metrics/find` endpoint.
 See [Graphite Metrics API usage docs](#graphite-metrics-api-usage).
-- `-search.maxDeleteSeries` limits the number of unique time series that can be deleted by a single `/api/v1/admin/tsdb/delete_series` call.
-Deleting too many time series may require big amount of CPU and memory and this limit guards against unplanned resource usage spikes.
-Also see [How to delete time series](#how-to-delete-time-series) section to learn about different ways of deleting series.

 See also [resource usage limits at VictoriaMetrics cluster](https://docs.victoriametrics.com/cluster-victoriametrics/#resource-usage-limits), [cardinality limiter](#cardinality-limiter) and [capacity planning docs](#capacity-planning).